tmatth11/color-flipper/README.md

 ## Credits

-This project was inspired by the [Build 15 JavaScript Projects - Vanilla JavaScript Course](https://www.youtube.com/watch?v=3PHXvlpOkf4&t=419s){:target="_blank"} tutorial by FreeCodeCamp.
+This project was inspired by the <a href="https://www.youtube.com/watch?v=3PHXvlpOkf4&t=419s" target="_blank">Build 15 JavaScript Projects - Vanilla JavaScript Course</a> tutorial by FreeCodeCamp.
 The "Copy to Clipboard" and "Color History" features were added independently.